-The City will provide technical support and offer incentives to housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including HCD and USDA Rural Development loans and grants and other funding sources that may become available.
+The City will provide technical support and offer incentives to housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including HCD (e.g. Joe Serna grant program) and USDA Rural Development loans and grants, other programs administered by California's Office of Migrant Services (OMS), and other funding sources that may become available.
 The City will also continue to offer incentives such as density bonuses, streamlined processing, and the minor deviation process to facilitate development of farmworker housing.

-The City will annually monitor the status of farmworker housing as part of their annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
+The City will annually monitor the status of farmworker housing as part of their -annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
 If appropriate, the City will make necessary changes to enhance opportunities and incentives for farmworker housing development.

 Financing: General Fund Time Frame: Meet with farmworker housing developers and advocates on a biannual basis to discuss their needs and offer assistance in the form of letters of recommendation for grant applications, assistance with site identification and grant opportunities, and discuss incentives for constructing farmworker housing.
 Implementation Responsibility: Community Development Department Quantified Objective: Support and incentivize development of 40 lower-income units for farmworkers and their families to reduce displacement risk for this population.
+Particular focus will be given to encouraging housing mobility by facilitating development of farmworker units in higher-opportunity areas, including the Riverbottom neighborhood, the River Ridge neighborhood; and the Reedley Estates, Kingswood Estates, Frankwood Heights, and Hollywood neighborhoods in northern Reedley.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.4, Policy 2.5, Policy 4.2, Policy 4.3